 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Serve these well-seasoned pork chop and rice meal with the optional frozen peas or use your family's favorite vegetables.
+Serve this well-seasoned pork chop and rice meal with the optional frozen peas or use your family's favorite vegetables.
 Whether you use the crock pot or make it faster in your trusty skillet, the dish will not disappoint.

 Converted rice—also known as parboiled rice—holds up a bit better than regular long-grain rice in the crock pot.
 To ensure the rice is not overcooked and mushy, check the rice after about 4 hours.
 A brown and wild rice blend is another excellent choice for this recipe for texture and flavor.
-Feel free to add about 1 cup of sliced mushrooms to the skillet with the onion, or add a can or jar (drained) of sliced mushrooms
+Feel free to add about 1 cup of sliced mushrooms to the skillet with the onion, or add a drained can or jar of sliced mushrooms

 - 1 1/2 pounds boneless pork chops (1/2-inch to 3/4-inch thickness)